ManicMiners/docs/_pages/ClassesCreatures.md

 Emerge event will allow you the ability to emerge a single creature from a given location and an optional radius

-### Making a creature flee
+## Making a creature flee
 Use the flee: event to cause a creature to flee to that location.
 If you use a collection, all active monsters of that type will flee to that location.
 The location must be a valid location for the creature, once it gets there it expects to be able to leave the map as it normally would.
 Thus for slimy slugs, it must be a slug hole.
 For monsters it must be next to a wall that is emergeable or solid rock.

 ```mms
 flee:MyMonster,row,col
 flee:CreatureIceMonster_C,row,col
 ```
-First is a specific monster will flee to row,col Second is all active ice monsters will flee to row,col.
+First example is a specific monster will flee to row,col.
+Second example is all active ice monsters will flee to row,col.